-As requesting party, the library must comply with Sections 108 (e) & (g):
+As the borrowing party, the library must comply with the requirements in Sections 108 (e) & (g):

-As requesting party, the library must comply with Sections 108 (d) & (g) and the CONTU Guidelines:
+As the borrowing party, the library must comply with the requirements in Sections 108 (d) & (g):

 Section 108 was modified in 1998 by provisions in the Digital Millennium Copyright Act ("DMCA") and the Sony Bono Copyright Term Extension Act ("SBCTEA").
 Although neither of these Acts changed subsection (g), the part of Section 108 that specifically authorizes ILL activities, they did affect ILL indirectly.

 The DMCA and SBCTEA changes affect ILL as follows:

-The new notice requirement requires libraries to reproduce any copyright notice that appears on the work, and if there is none, to include a notice similar to those libraries have used before the law changed.
+The new copyright notice requirement requires libraries to reproduce any copyright notice that appears on the work, and if there is none, to include a notice similar to those libraries have used before the law changed.

-This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 Generic License.